stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 file, use a transformation script to access the PSyIR of the code and be able to understand the structure of the PSyIR and how it relates to the original Fortran.

+You may now proceed to the [second section](../2_nemo_profiling/README.md) of the tutorial where you will use PSyclone to add profiling instrumentation to the mini-app.